frida/frida-website/_docs/gsoc-ideas-2015.md

 ## Port Frida to Windows Phone

-**Brief explanation:** Frida currently supports Windows, Mac, Linux, iOS, Android, and QNX, but sadly not yet Windows Phone.
+**Brief explanation:** Frida currently supports Windows, macOS, Linux, iOS, Android, and QNX, but sadly not yet Windows Phone.
 Adding support for WP would
 require: